 In the WRO Future Engineers category teams need to focus on all parts of the engineering process.
 The teams get points for documenting their process and making a public GitHub repository.
-The specific challenge will change every 3-4 years.
+Every year a 20 to 30% change will be made to the challenges.
+The whole challenge will change every 4-5 years.

-In the Self-Driving Cars challenge a robotic vehicle needs to drive autonomously on a parkours that randomly changes in each challenge round.
+In the Self-Driving Cars challenge a robotic vehicle needs to drive autonomously on a parkours that randomly changes for each competition round.